metalwarrior665/actor-article-extractor-smart/README.md

 ### Extend output function (optional)

 You can use this function to update the default output of this actor.
 This function gets a JQuery handle `$` as an argument so you can choose what data from the page you want to scrape.
+It also receives the `currentItem` parameter which is the default output parsed by the scraper so you can explore any fields.
 The output from this will function will get merged with the default output.

 The return value of this function has to be an object!

 You can return fields to achieve 3 different things:
-- Add a new field - Return object with a field that is not in the default output
+- Add a new field - Return an object with a field that is not in the default output
 - Change a field - Return an existing field with a new value
 - Remove a field - Return an existing field with a value `undefined`